 The most mystifying omission is any real attention to the destructive power of the atomic bomb that is the focus of the endgame.
 There is a mention of Hiroshima from an offensively Orientalist Japanese sage played by Ken Watanabe, who should know better than to let himself be reduced to cringy lines like "Man thinks he controls nature... not the other way around.
 Let them fight."
 But beyond that, the bomb, which goes awry almost immediately and threatens "millions" (in San Francisco, which is a third the size of Brooklyn), incurs no remorse at all.
 When the hero, an early dropout from the Channing Tatum school of blank stares, embraces his family at the end, it's clear from his face, not only from the screenplay, that the relief he's feeling doesn't include the realization that a bomb he personally armed very nearly killed thousands.

 The only two affecting moments were clear echoes of Monsters: two wicked creatures caressing, just as surprisingly and beautifully as before; and the cry of agony when the mother monster sees that her eggs have been killed.
 It's too bad, really too bad, that there's no movie around these moments to give them weight and rise to their standard.

-Labels: criticism, movies, psychology, writing
+Labels: criticism, movies, psychology, review, writing